ninenines/ranch/manual/ranch_protocol.md

 > then return the new pid.
 This function will always be called
 > from inside a supervisor.
 >
+> This callback can also return two pids.
+The first pid is the
+> pid of the process that will be supervised.
+The second pid is
+> the pid of the process that will receive ownership of the
+> socket.
+This second process must be a child of the first.
+This
+> form is only available when `connection_type` is set to
+> `supervisor`.
+>
 > If any other value is returned, the supervisor will close the
 > socket and assume no process has been started.
 >
-> Do not perform any operation in this callback, as this would
+> Do not perform any operations in this callback, as this would
 > block the supervisor responsible for starting connection
 > processes and degrade performance severely.